 · Cherubims are commanded to be carved into the Sanctuaries.
 Many cherubims and surrounding artwork are decked throughout the temples of YAHWEH in the Bible (i.e. Moses’, Solomon’s and Ezekiel’s temples) with most cunning artwork depicted on the veil in Exodus 26:1 and 36:8.
 In 1Kings 6:23-29 they’re carved into all the walls of the house round about with cherubims, palm trees and open flowers, both within and without.
 With larger depictions and more decorations in 2Chronicles 3.
 In Ezekiel 41:18-20 it says they were also depicted “through all the house round about”.

-· Wooden carved artwork is mentioned as being perpetually in all the sanctuaries in Psalms 74:4-9, and says in verse 6 “however”(strongs 6256), the wicked have sought to burn it down. · Cunning artwork of “gold, silver and brass” Exodus 31:3-4 · Beautification of the Temple Ezra 7:27 · “Ensigns of our Fathers house”, Coats of Arms and other art symbols are generally raised up for parade assembly, for civil buildings, and for genealogical purposes in Numbers 2:2.
+· Wooden carved artwork is mentioned as being perpetually in all the sanctuaries in Psalms 74:4-9, and says in verse 6 “however”(strongs 6256), the wicked have sought to burn it down. · Cunning artwork of “gold, silver and brass” Exodus 31:3-4 · Beautification of the Temple Ezra 7:27 · It is also common to carve the “Ensigns of our Fathers house”, Coats of Arms and other commanded Biblical symbols we are to assemble under, as used for civil buildings, and for genealogical purposes in Numbers 2:2.

 · Depictions of the Saints in the sanctuary as the “Most finest gold stones of the sanctuary” which are called “holy sons of Zion” and repeats “finest gold” that has become “esteemed as earthen pitchers, the work of the hands of the potter” and “are poured out in every street.”
 Lamentations 4:1-2 · Cherubim are depicted on ten carts and ten lavers 1Kings 7:29, 36 · Cherubim are associated with places His presence was manifested Psalms 80:1; 99:1.
 As David said He would always remain in the Temple, it may be that He brought depictions of the cherubim wherever he went.
 No doubt, this is one of the inspirations for decorating our “prayer closet”. · His Majestic Ornament (probably the cross) has been mis-used by the wicked Ezekiel 7:27.
 (Note, the Cross is very ancient as Yahshua was “slain from the foundation of the world” as it says in Revelation 13:8 and 1Peter 1:20 as our sacrificial Lamb.
 The Hebrew Passover lambs were always placed on a beam that looked like the cross.
 A dozen more reasons for decorating with, or wearing a cross can also be found.)